Determine Game Specifications

 different addresses.
 Rather than shipping all the game to one address and from there to the

 customers, it is better and cheaper to send from the factory to the end customer.

 It is a great idea and will save you A LOT of money.
 Hero Time works closely with fulfillment and distribution agents,

 so all your games will get to their right place without you needing to do anything about it.

 Sit & Enjoy the Fruit of Your Labor

 Yes.
 You will get your game; you will hold it, and feel immense satisfaction.
 YOU HAVE DONE IT.

 Well, not quite.
 Now it is time to sell it and get a return on your investments.
-If you have no
+Do not worry, If you have no

 largest distributor in California.
 They will take your games, promote it online, place it at stores, and